Jabster28/flatman-haveno-test/README.md

 ### Build and Publish

 1. **Build an App:**
-   Build your application into a temporary repository.
+   Build your application into a local repository.
+This will usually be `./repo` from the build directory, it doesn't need to be in this folder.
 For details, refer to the [Flatpak Builder documentation](https://docs.flatpak.org/en/latest/flatpak-builder.html).

 2. **Set TOKEN_FILE:**
    Set `TOKEN_FILE` to the location of the file containing your token (not the secret), which should be `PROJ_DIR/token.txt`.